YonicDev/yonic-corner/README.md

 * `INVIDIOUS_DEFAULT_INSTANCE`: URL to an Invidious instance to be used by default.
 * `USE_CONTENT_COLLECTION_CACHE`: Whether to use the Astro experimental feature of content collection cache.
 By default it's set to false.

+There are more environment variables involved in [remote asset handling](#remote-assets).

 ## Content

 The Yonic Corner uses Astro content collections for handling the actual content of the blog.
 In 2.3.0, [JSON schemas](https://json-schema.org/) are generated automatically to aid in the creation of data content files.